-For example, Exeter University provides 30 days' maternity support leave on full pay.
+For example, Exeter University provides up to 6 weeks' maternity support leave on full pay (inc. SPP).
 Two of the six weeks have to be taken in one block as required under the statutory entitlement.
 These two weeks leave must be completed by day 56 (after the birth or placement of the baby/child).
 The other four weeks can be taken in the first six months after the child's birth/placement.
 This leave can be taken in blocks (a minimum of 1 week).
 All leave must be completed by six months after the birth/placement.

-Can maternity support (paternity) leave be taken more flexibly with separate weeks, part-weeks or even separate days possible?
+Can maternity support (paternity) leave be taken more flexibly with separate weeks (a statutory requirement expected from 6 April 2024), part-weeks or even separate days possible?